 If your computer cost under $300, you can claim a one-off, immediate tax deduction for the business use percentage of the purchase price.

-If your computer cost more than $300, you can claim the depreciation of your computer over the life of the equipment which is 4 years as per ATO guidelines.
+If your computer cost more than $300, you can claim the depreciation of your laptop over 2 years and desktop computer over 4 years as per ATO guidelines.
+Tablets such as ipad etc can be claimable depreciation over 2 years.

 3. What if I have hired/leaseda computer?